Ski: 2017-2018 Rossignol Super 7 RD, 190 cm

 Factory Recommended Mount Point:

-In our Deep Dive of the new Salomon QST 118, I talked about how the QST 118 compares to the new Super 7 HD and the Super 7 RD.
-But it’s time to start getting some more information out about these skis in their own right.
+We presented some of our initial conclusions about the Super 7 RD in our 16/17 Winter Buyer’s Guide, and in our Deep Dive of the Salomon QST 118 (which also comes back unchanged for 17/18), I talked about how the QST 118 compares to the Super 7 HD and the Super 7 RD.

 HD vs. RD

-First, let’s clarify these names.
-For 16/17, the Super 7 “RD” replaces the Rossi Squad 7.
-The “Squad” moniker has had a long run in Rossi’s modern-day history, and the name has served to signify Rossi’s big mountain ski with a big sidecut radius.
+For the 16/17 season, the Super 7 “RD” replaced the Rossignol Squad 7.
+The “Squad” moniker had a long run in Rossi’s modern-day history, and the name has served to signify Rossi’s big mountain ski with a big sidecut radius.

-Over the years (and in keeping with modern trends), the weight of the Squad has decreased, and given its length and width, the 16/17 Super 7 RD is coming in pretty light.
+Over the years (and in keeping with modern trends), the weight of the Squad has decreased, and given its length and width, the latest Super 7 RD is coming in pretty light.

 I’d sum up the flex pattern of the Super 7 RD like this: